What we'll talk about

 If you have been a victim of identity theft, you can go to the government’s one-stop website identitytheft.gov.
 This website provides a step-by-step guide on what you need to do to resolve the problem.

 The website will guide you on how to:

 - Report the fraud to the three major credit bureaus.

 - Report the fraud to the local police authorities.

 - Report the fraud to the Federal Trade Commission.

 - Report the fraud to the companies involved where the identity theft took place.

-Avoid giving out your personal details online especially to people you do not personally know.
-Some details that should be kept private include full name, address, social security numbers, phone number, passwords, birth date, work history, bank account information, driver’s license numbers, insurance policy numbers, credit status, passport information, loan numbers, credit/ debit card numbers, PIN numbers, and family members’ names.
+Avoid giving out your personal details online (especially by email) to people you do not personally know.
+Some details that should be kept private include your address, social security numbers, passwords, credit / debit card information, credit status and insurance policy numbers.

 Plus, always be wary of unfamiliar emails as these may be scam emails that were designed to hack accounts.